NaturailyShopify/Naturaily-netlify/_posts/2019-12-12-5-main-benefits-of-implementing-pwa-storefront-technology-in-your-shopify-store.md

 <h2>Storefront implementation becoming a standard for global e-commerce stores</h2>

 Today’s technology requires being quick and reactive to market changes.
-With the [global e-commerce market growing 20% every year](https://www.nielsen.com/wp-content/uploads/sites/3/2019/04/fmcg-eCommerce-report.pdf), according to Nielsen, and e-commerce businesses increasingly investing in modernizing the technology, keeping the quality of user experiences high requires constant investments into both the frontend and backend infrastructure.
+With the <a href="https://www.nielsen.com/wp-content/uploads/sites/3/2019/04/fmcg-eCommerce-report.pdf" target="_blank" >global e-commerce market growing 20% every year</a>, according to Nielsen, and e-commerce businesses increasingly investing in modernizing the technology, keeping the quality of user experiences high requires constant investments into both the frontend and backend infrastructure.

 Storefront is the solution designed to help e-commerce businesses succeed in the long run.
 It’s already used by some of the top e-commerce brands, such as Alibaba or Flipkart.